zanetworker/hcp-sizer/README.md

 ```

 ### What Happens in discovery Mode

 When running in daemon mode, the application performs the following actions:

 * Initializes a connection to the Kubernetes cluster using the configured Kubernetes client.
-* Fetches the current resource data (CPU, memory, and maximum pods) for nodes labeled as control-plane.
+* Fetches the current resource data (CPU, memory, and maximum pods) for nodes labeled as control-plane (`node-role.kubernetes.io/control-plane=`).
 * Performs the sizing calculations based on the fetched data.
 * Outputs the calculation results to the console.
 * This process is done once, immediately after the application starts.